 The LPC brings focus and funding to an effort that requires both to be successful.
 Its members are active and aggressive individuals who enjoy and appreciate the political process.

-A key element of success in this area is our Grassroots Efforts, led by Will Resch.
+A key element of success in this area is our Grassroots Efforts, led by Jacob Carter.